tim-balloon/tim-memos/Testflight_Power.md

 from which we can see that additional solar array headroom or less gondola power consumption gets us additional recharge ability.

-$$ \frac{84~\textrm{A hr} \cdot 0.2}{0.85 \cdot 9.8~\textrm{A}} = 2~\textrm{hr}$$
+$$ \frac{84~\textrm{A hr} \cdot 0.2}{0.85 \cdot 9.8~\textrm{A}} = 8.1~\textrm{hr}$$

-> **NOTE:** It's not immediately clear to me what the MPPT logic of the CC will do in the situation where the gondola current draw and our desire to recharge the batteries exceeds the ideal current for MPPT tracking; presumably the CC battery voltage target of 28.5 V takes precedence when we are below this voltage and have available power.
+> **NOTE:** It's not immediately clear to me what the MPPT logic of the CC will do in the situation where the gondola current draw and our desire to recharge the batteries exceeds the ideal current for MPPT tracking.

 ## Conclusion

-As a pessimistic estimate, we have ~275 W of excess power.
+As a pessimistic estimate, we have **~275 W of excess power**.
 From a power perspective, this would enable us to fly an extra computer (4 cores/8 threads, 1.6 GHz turbo to 4.1 GHz, up to 32 GB RAM) to perform onboard mapmaking at a penalty of ~5-17% of our excess capacity.
 Heat dissipation is another factor to consider.

 The tradeoff in adding more devices is that having sufficient power headroom allows the CC to charge drained batteries faster.
 For a given wattage from the panels, the CC must sink the current draw of all gondola subsystems and some additional current to restore battery charge.
+Additional charging capacity allows us to perform more frequent excursions from the optimal solar charging angle (designed for dwelling on our main science field), to visit calibration sources or other targets.
+Excess battery capacity also allows us to worry less about discharging batteries to dangerous levels during launch attempts, recover to full power once at float, and have tolerance to control problems that would take us away from the optimal charging orientation.

 For these reasons, we recommend limiting the addition of a "science coprocessor" PC for inflight mapmaking to nothing more powerful than the ARK-1551.
 We also recommend exploring the possibility of flying auxiliary solar arrays in different orientations to augment the solar power generation and provide more angular coverage.
+We also recommend more than 4 batteries to boost the battery array capacity.